wing328/r-twitter/docs/TweetsApi.md

 library(twitter)

 var_add_or_delete_rules_request <- AddOrDeleteRulesRequest$new(list(RuleNoId$new("value_example", "tag_example")), DeleteRulesRequest_delete$new(list("ids_example"), list("values_example"))) # AddOrDeleteRulesRequest |
 var_dry_run <- "dry_run_example" # character | Dry Run can be used with both the add and delete action, with the expected result given, but without actually taking any action in the system (meaning the end state will always be as it was when the request was submitted).
 This is particularly useful to validate rule changes.
+(Optional)

 #Add/Delete rules
 api_instance <- TweetsApi$new()
 # Configure HTTP bearer authorization: BearerToken
-api.instance$api_client$bearer_token <- 'TODO_YOUR_BEARER_TOKEN';
+api_instance$api_client$bearer_token <- Sys.getenv("BEARER_TOKEN")
 result <- tryCatch(
              # to save the result into a file, simply add the optional `data_file` parameter, e.g.
              # api_instance$add_or_delete_rules(var_add_or_delete_rules_request, dry_run = var_dry_run, data_file = "result.txt"),